 A-5: How often does the traffic map update?
-(Hint: the "Map Refresh Rate" on the left of the webpage)
+Is this automatic?

 A-6: How do the different colors congestion levels indicate in the Traffic Congestion layer?
 (Hint: the speed)

 A-7: Does the map provide all the freeway traffic information in San Diego?